duckdb/duckdb-web/docs/sql/statements/alter_table.md

 ALTER TABLE integers RENAME COLUMN j TO k;
 ```

 The `RENAME COLUMN` clause renames a single column within a table.
-Any constraints that rely on this name (e.g. `CHECK` constraints) are automatically updated.
+Any constraints that rely on this name (e.g., `CHECK` constraints) are automatically updated.
 However, note that any views that rely on this column name are **not** automatically updated.

 ### ADD COLUMN